gardener/cert-management/README.md

    LAST SEEN   TYPE      REASON      OBJECT               MESSAGE 10m         Warning   reconcile   certificate/mycert   obtaining certificate failed: error: one or more domains had a problem: [mycert.<mydomain>] time limit exceeded .
 Details: DNS TXT record '_acme-challenge.mycert.<mydomain>' is not visible on public (or precheck) name servers.
 Failed check: DNS record propagation
    ```
-   This means the DNS TXT record could not be looked up by the configurated "precheck" nameservers.
+   This means the DNS TXT record could not be looked up by the configured "precheck" nameservers.
 With the default configuration, these are some public DNS servers.
    In this case, check if the configured `DNSProvider` uses a private hosted zone or if the "precheck" nameservers need to be adjusted to your use case.
    There may also some configuration of the hosted zone itself (i.e. generic CNAME forwarding) which may cause problems.